yashwanthmg/ideal-engine/README.md

 ## 🏆 Activities & Recognitions🥇

-- Won many 'TL of the month' awards for exceeding weekly & monthly goals.
+- 'TL of the month' rewards for exceeding weekly & monthly goals.
 (Prione)
 - Promoted to Sr. Team Lead for succesfully leading & executing projects.
 (Prione)
-- Nominated for employee of the month for project 1 & 2.
+- Nominated for 'Employee of the month' for project 1 & 2.
 (AD)
 - amazon distribution hackathon 2022 - <a href="https://hack.amazon.com/#adhackathon/ideas/52274" target="_blank" rel="noreferrer">Idea submitted</a>

 ## 📜 Certifications